gmenounos/kw1281test/README.md

-1. You will need the .NET Core SDK, which you can find here: https://dotnet.microsoft.com/download (Click on the "Download .NET Core SDK" link and follow the instructions)
+1. You will need the .NET Core SDK, which you can find here: https://dotnet.microsoft.com/download (Click on the "Download .NET Core SDK" link and follow the instructions) or Microsoft Visual Studio (free Community Edition here: https://visualstudio.microsoft.com/vs/community/)

 2. Download the source code: https://github.com/gmenounos/kw1281test/archive/master.zip
 and unzip it into a folder on your computer.

 3. Open up a command prompt on your computer and go into the folder where you unzipped the source code.
 Type `dotnet build` to build the tool.
+Or, load up the project in Visual Studio and Ctrl-Shift-B.

 4. You can run the tool by typing `dotnet run`